 - Confirmation is a rite of passage for the youth of the church.
 It’s a time where they are recognized as no longer being simply children but full members of the church.
 Ready to serve and participate in the mission of the church.

 - Confirmation is a beginning.
-Frequently we think of confirmation as an end, which it is, but it is more importantly a beginning.
+Frequently we think of confirmation as an end, which it is, but more importantly, it is a beginning.
 Confirmation is the end of being a child at church.
-After confirmation you no longer go to “your parents’ church,” or believe in “your parents’ God,” instead this is now your church and He is now your God.
+After confirmation, you no longer go to “your parents’ church,” or believe in “your parents’ God,” instead this is now your church and He is now your God.
 The students confirmed today in many ways are beginning their walk with God as they vow, “I DO believe in Jesus, He is MY Lord and Savior, and Dardenne Presbyterian Church is MY church.”

 Confirmation is starting in September so all you 7th graders sign up today.
 For information about Youth Confirmation, please contact the church office.